-- 2.3.1.1 Roster Each team may consist of a roster of 10-20 players. - 2.3.1.1.1 Eligibility All players must be registered students at the institution they represent, and must currently be enrolled in at least one class.
-Players may be forced to provide a college ID or other proof of enrollment upon request. - 2.3.1.1.2 Institutions may not merge to form one team. - 2.3.1.1.3 Dual-enrolled students may only play for one team per academic year. - 2.3.1.2 Low numbers A team may play a match with no fewer than ten (10) players.
-The opposing team may still play with a maximum complement of 15 players and a maximum of five (5) substitutes. - 2.3.1.3 Captains All teams should have one Captain and up to two Assistant Captains.
-Designations should be clearly marked. - 2.3.1.4 Active/Live Players Players that are participating in that particular point and are still in play. - 2.3.1.5 Jailed/Out Players Players that are participating in that particular point and have been eliminated from the field of play.
-These players will form a single file line in the Jail in the order that they were eliminated from play. - 2.3.1.6 Benched Players Bench players are players on a team's roster for a given match who are not in play, who are not in their team's Jail queue, and who have not been ejected for the current point/match.
+2.3.1.1 Roster - Each team may consist of a roster of 10-20 players.

+2.3.1.1.1 Eligibility - All players must be registered students at the institution they represent, and must currently be enrolled in at least one class.
+Players may be forced to provide a college ID or other proof of enrollment upon request.

+2.3.1.1.1.1 Institution Eligibility - All players must adhere to the membership requirements for intercollegiate competition, as defined by the respective institution's sport club or student organization policies.
+2.3.1.1.1.2 Pursuit of Degree - All players must be enrolled in classes in pursuit of a degree or certification.
+Players enrolled in classes for personal betterment, but are not pursuing an associates, bachelors, masters, doctoral, medical, law degree, or approved certification, are not eligible for play.

+2.3.1.1.2 Institutional Merging - Institutions may not merge to form one team.

+2.3.1.1.3 Dual Enrolled Students - Dual-enrolled students may only play for one team per academic year (July-June).

+2.3.1.2 Low numbers - A team may play a match with no fewer than ten (10) players.
+The opposing team may still play with a maximum complement of 15 players and a maximum of five (5) substitutes.

+2.3.1.3 Captains - All teams should have one Captain and up to two Assistant Captains.
+Designations should be clearly marked.

+2.3.1.4 Active/Live Players - Players that are participating in that particular point and are still in play.

+2.3.1.5 Jailed/Out Players - Players that are participating in that particular point and have been eliminated from the field of play.
+These players will form a single file line in the Jail in the order that they were eliminated from play.

+2.3.1.6 Benched Players - Bench players are players on a team's roster for a given match who are not in play, who are not in their team's Jail queue, and who have not been ejected for the current point/match.
 If designated as Ball Shaggers, Bench players may help retrieve balls that leave the field of play.
 When not retrieving a dodgeball, Bench players should be far enough from the court so as not to be confused as being in play.

 2.3.1.7 Coaching Staff - Teams have the option to utilize Coaches to advise the Team during a Match.
-Coaches are held to the same regulations as Captains during a Match, and may also receive a Penalty Card.
+Coaches are held to the same regulations as Captains during a Match, and may also receive a Penalty Card under [3.7.3.1.1 Team Yellow Cards].
 Coaches are non-players and shall remain off the Court during active play.